swiftlang/swift-llbuild/README.md

 - [ ] Support richer data types for communication between tasks.

-  Tasks currently only compute a single scalar blob of data as their result.
+  Tasks currently only compute a single scalar value as their result.
 We would like to support richer data types for tasks results, for example tasks should be able to compute sets of results, and have the engine automatically communicate the addition or removal of individual items in the set to